 Traditionally, it is served with simple boiled rice which acts like a neutral white canvas that lets its flavor truly shine (that came out really poetic).
 But you can also serve it with → These Truly Crunchy Roast Potatoes

 Or...Follow me on my Skip The Butter Mission and serve it with these Greek Yogurt Mashed Potatoes.
 No butter just Yogurt!

 Greek Beef Recipe - STOVE TOP POT ROAST (with lemon gravy)

 - 1,5 kg / 3.3 pound silverside beef or bottom round roast or an eye of round roast

 - 2 lemons juiced + the zest of one lemon

 - Optional: natural twine

-- cornstarch (adjust accordingly to the sauce, you need 1 tbsp of cornstarch for every cup of sauce)
+- cornstarch (adjust accordingly to the sauce, you need 1 tablespoon of cornstarch for every cup of sauce)